 If you would like to obtain direct support on any of the information below, you should contact the Students’ Union Advice Centre: email@example.com or the Student Support team in your school.
 The University iPoint service can also assist you and refer you to our specialist support services including Wellbeing and Disability Services, International Office, Careers and Employability and the Student Finance Office.

 Penalties may apply to students who fail to reregister during the official reregistration period.
 If you fail to reregister by the deadlines established, you will lose access to the University IT Systems, including your e-mail account and may also be withdrawn.

 You will get the best out of your course if you engage with and attend your timetabled sessions.
 Failure to attend classes, without good reason, could result in you being withdrawn from the University.
 Any behaviour found to be an intentional abuse of the Attendance Monitoring Regulations may result in disciplinary action under the University’s Disciplinary procedures.

-The University is a community and how you and staff interact with each other whether in person or online can affect our environment and your achievement.
-We have a community code of conduct which highlights the expectations of you as a student with us and if you breach the code of conduct, you could be subject to disciplinary proceedings which could result in serious penalties being applied.
+The University is a community and how you and staff interact with each other, whether in person or online, can affect our environment and your achievement.
+We have a community code of conduct which highlights the expectations of you as a student with us and if you breach the code of conduct, you will be subject to disciplinary proceedings which could result in serious penalties being applied.